-Classes need to be cancelled by using the link on the confirmation email, and if cancelling 24 hours before the class (48 hours Saturdays and workshops) you can reschedule to another class of your choice, including Saturdays Mornings and Workshops.
+Classes need to be cancelled by using the link on the confirmation email, and if cancelling dropins 24 hours before the class (48 hours Saturdays and workshops) you can reschedule to another class of your choice.

 How many people are in the classes – I’m a little shy?

-Typically 8 to 16 people.
+Typically 6 to 10 people.
 The studios are both quite small, intimate, spaces.
 Studio capacity is capped at 10 people.

 How do I pay?